kbalog/uis-dat640-fall2019/assignments/assignment-1a/README.md

 # Assignment 1A: Spam Classification

+**UPDATE 26/08** The Kaggle submission link has been posted.

 **UPDATE 21/09 12:00** You will soon receive an email with your team ID, teammate (if applies), and link to your GitHub repository.
 In the meantime, you can find the two starer files here: [classifier.py](classifier.py) and [Report.md](Report.md).

-**URGENT** sign up for the assignment using this form: https://forms.gle/jc3TbUXW2He4XeHv9.

 ## Scenario